BenediktWoermann/ShortestPath/README.md

 ## Edit the project

 In order to open and edit the repository, you'll need to install Unity version 2019.1.7f1 first!
+Scripts/C#-Code can be found in the assets folder!